 There are simple rules, which can help you:

 - Do not feed your shrimp and fish with the self-collected live food.
 It is not a good idea unless, for some weird reasons, you want to risk adding parasites and predators in your aquarium.
 At least, use great caution when collecting live food items such as daphnia or mosquito larvae from a naturally occurring body water.

-- Quarantine any new plants.
+- Always quarantine any new plants (read my detailed article about it).
 If insects laid their eggs on the plants, then you can unwillingly get them into the aquarium.
 Carefully inspect everything.

 - Close the aquarium or put fine netting over your aquarium if there is a chance of getting parasites, in the place you live in.